questaware/microemacs/src/emacs.md

 filter-buffer            ^X#  Write the buffer to a temp, execute a command
                          ^X\       reading the contents, read in the output.
                          ^X|
+                               In Windows for filter-buffer, pipe-command,
-                               In Windows if the command has suffix .exe and can be found on the path do not use cmd.exe otherwise use cmd.exe find-file                ^X^F Read a file into a buffer, new if unique in name find-tag                 M-FN> Searches all files named tags up from the directory of the file in the buffer.
+                               shell-command if the command can be found on %Path% or with suffix .exe added do not use cmd.exe otherwise use it. find-file                ^X^F Read a file into a buffer, new if unique in name find-tag                 M-FN> Searches all files named tags up from the directory of the file in the buffer.